Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

 The radio spectral index between two frequencies $\nu_k$ and $\nu_{k'}$ is then computed as

 and we focus on $\alpha_{1,2}$ (between 53 and 150 MHz) and $\alpha_{2,3}$ (between 150 and 600 MHz).

 The resulting synchrotron surface brightness $S_{\nu}$ and the spectral index $\alpha_{k,k'}$ directly probe the properties of postshock CRe and turbulent magnetic fields.
-Regions with enhanced $B_{\perp}$ or freshly injected electrons appear as bright radio structures, while spectral steepening reflects radiative aging and turbulent acceleration in the downstream flow.
-These synthetic observations provide a quantitative basis for comparison with observed radio relic data, enabling diagnoses on the underlying shock strength, magnetic-field amplification, and CR acceleration processes.
+Regions with freshly injected electrons or enhanced $B_{\perp}$ appear as bright radio structures, while spectral steepening reflects radiative aging and turbulent acceleration in the downstream flow.
+These synthetic observations provide a quantitative basis for comparison with observed radio relic data, enabling diagnoses on the underlying shock strength, magnetic-field amplification, and CRe acceleration processes.

+{In the result section below, we present the frequency and synchrotron emissivity in the local rest frame of the emitting plasma.
+For a snapshot at $z_r(t)$, the corresponding observed frequency is given by $\nu_{\rm obs} = \nu/(1+z_r)$, while the intensity is cosmologically dimmed as $I_{\nu_{\rm obs}}=I_{\nu}/(1+z_r)^4$.
+Intending to examine the intrinsic properties of merger shocks and radio relics, rather than to make detailed comparisons with specific observed relics, we do not include these additional cosmological effects.}